Wax ester

 Triacontanyl palmitate, a typical wax ester, is derived from triacontanyl alcohol and palmitic acid.

-A wax ester (WE) is an ester of a fatty acid and a fatty alcohol.
-Wax esters are the main components of three commercially important waxes: carnauba wax, candelilla wax, and beeswax.
+A wax ester (WE; also known as a ceride) is an ester of a fatty acid and a fatty alcohol.
+Wax esters are the main components of two commercially important waxes: carnauba wax and beeswax.

 Wax esters are formed by combining one fatty acid with one fatty alcohol: